ava-ly/credit-approval/README.md

     - Write Test: In the same test file, add a test for the main data processing function.
 It should check that the application and credit data are merged correctly and that known data anomalies (e.g., `DAYS_EMPLOYED`) are handled.
     - Write Code: Implement the logic in `src/data/make_dataset.py` to pass the test.
 This script will be the **1st major task** in our Airflow pipeline.

-3. Exploratory Data Analysis (Notebook):
+## Phase 3: Exploratory Data Analysis (EDA) ![icon-url]

+**Goal:** Understand the processed data, identify patterns, discover relationships.

 - Create a new notebook (`notebooks/01_credit_risk_analysis.ipynb`)
 - Load the Data: Use PySpark to read `../data/processed/primary_dataset`.
 - Analyze Target Variable: Plot the distribution of `Risk_Flag`.
 - Univariate Analysis: Explore single features.
 - Bivariate Analysis: Explore the relationship between each feature and the `Risk_Flag`.

+## Phase 4: Feature Engineering & Model Prototyping ![icon-url]

+**Goal:** Create new, predictive features and to experiment with various machine learning models to find the best performer.

-4. Feature Engineering (TDD):
+1. Feature Engineering (TDD):
     - Write Test (`tests/features/test_build_features.py`): Create a test to check the feature creation logic.
     - Write Code (`src/features/build_features.py`): Implement the `create_new_features` function using PySpark to pass the test.
 This script will be the **2nd task** in our pipeline.

-5. Model Training and Prototyping (Notebook):
+2. Model Training and Prototyping (Notebook):
     - Create a new notebook (`notebooks/02_model_prototyping.ipynb`) to find the best model.
     - Train multiple models: Logistic Regression, Random Forest, XGBoost.
     - Evaluate them: Using metrics like AUC, Precision, and Recall.
     - Apply class weighting, resampling (SMOTE) to handle class imbalance.
     - Select the best model: find its best hyperparameters.

-## Phase 3: Building the Airflow DAG
+## Phase 5: Productionalizing the MLOps Pipeline ![icon-url]

-**Goal:** Orchestrate the tested scripts into an automated pipeline.

-## Phase 4: Model Training & Deployment

-**Goal:** Integrate the model training into the pipeline and prepare for deployment.
+**Goal:** Translate the findings from the notebooks into a final, automated, end-to-end training pipeline orchestrated by Airflow.

+- Create Production Training Script: Developed a clean, non-interactive Python script (`src/models/train_model.py`) that encapsulates the entire process of loading the featured data, defining the preprocessing and SMOTE pipeline, and training the final Random Forest model on all available data.
+- Save Model Artifact: The script saves the final, trained pipeline object (including the preprocessor, SMOTE step, and model) as a single .joblib file in the `models/` directory.
+- Build the **Airflow DAG**: Created a final Airflow DAG (`dags/credit_approval_full_pipeline.py`) that orchestrates the three main scripts: `make_dataset.py`, `build_features.py`, `train_model.py`.
+- Isolate Dependencies: Used the `PythonVirtualenvOperator` to ensure each task runs in a clean, isolated, and reproducible Python environment, demonstrating a best practice for production DAGs.

 [icon-url]: https://github.com/ava-ly/credit-approval/blob/main/icon/ok-24.png?raw=true